-Furthermore, although we explored several different factors that could contribute to doctoral students struggling with depression and anxiety, our data were restricted for two reasons: a) we do not have specific measurements about the supervisory-student relationship which seems to be one of the leading factors that impact mental health (11) and b) we have not used a full standardized scale to measure lower attentional abilities.
-Hence, for the former, it is important to examine in depth the dynamics of the supervisor-student relationship considering its impact on mental health (11,18) and for the latter, a standardized method needs to be used in future studies on the measurement of attentional abilities.
+Furthermore, although we explored several different factors that could contribute to doctoral students struggling with depression and anxiety, our data were restricted for two reasons: a) we do not have specific measurements about the supervisory-student relationship which seems to be one of the leading factors that impact mental health [11] and b) we have not used a full standardised scale to measure lower attentional abilities.
+Hence, for the former, it is important to examine in depth the dynamics of the supervisor-student relationship considering its impact on mental health [11,18] and for the latter, a standardised method needs to be used in future studies on the measurement of attentional abilities.
 Finally, the sample in the present study is not representative of the population to account for all the challenges students face in higher education institutions as doctoral students.
-For example, researchers have demonstrated the stress and strain of black doctoral students in STEM (35) and this is not captured in our sample.
+For example, researchers have demonstrated the stress and strain of Black doctoral students in Science, Technology, Engineering and Mathematics (STEM) [35] and this is not captured in our sample.
 Furthermore, our sample is heavily female skewed which could also be the reason behind these outcomes.
 Hence, it is important that future studies attempt to collect data from a more diverse population.

-To the best of our knowledge, this is the first study that investigates the effects of multiple stressful educational experiences on doctoral students' mental health during the COVID-19 pandemic.
-While there have been several studies around doctoral students' mental health (7,11-14), most of them have focused on the exploration of factors rather than the consideration of a synergistic approach to it as other researchers studied in other areas (21-23).
-The present findings indicate that those experiencing CSEE are likely to exhibit higher levels of depressive and anxiety symptoms, with a good proportion reporting clinical levels of depressive and anxiety symptoms, with a good proportion reporting clinical levels of depressive and anxiety symptoms, with a good proportion, through this work we provide further evidence on the effectiveness of coping skills as a protective factor of mental illness, potentially given evidence for upskilling doctoral students with better coping skills.
+To the best of our knowledge, this is the first study that investigates the effects of multiple stressful educational experiences on doctoral students' mental health during the Covid-19 pandemic.
+While there have been several studies around doctoral students' mental health [7,11-14], most of them have focused on the exploration of factors rather than the consideration of a synergistic approach to it as other researchers studied in other areas [21-23].
+The present findings indicate that those experiencing CSEE are likely to exhibit higher levels of depressive and anxiety symptoms, with a good proportion reporting clinical levels of depressive and anxiety symptoms (28.3% and 79.4%, respectively).
+In addition, through this work we provide further evidence on the effectiveness of coping skills as a protective factor of mental illness, potentially giving evidence for upskilling doctoral students with better coping skills.
 Specifically, we think that increasing doctoral students' coping capabilities (e.g., maintaining a work-life balance; time management) will lead to less anxiety and depression as our models suggest.
 Finally, our findings also highlight the need for more research in the area and the factors that contribute to poor mental health to understand better how to prevent doctoral students from experiencing multiple stressful educational events.